Allsvenskan: Status

 The champions are considered Swedish champions and gold medal winners.
-The runners-up are awarded the Large Silver medal, the third positioned team are awarded the Small Silver medal and the team positioned in fourth place are awarded the Bronze medal.
+The runners-up are awarded the large silver medal, the third positioned team are awarded the small silver medal and the team positioned in fourth place are awarded the bronze medal.

 There have been seasons with exceptions when the winners of Allsvenskan wasn't considered Swedish champions as well.
 Allsvenskan winners between 1924 and 1930 were crowned league champions and awarded gold medals, the title of Swedish champions was awarded to the winner of Svenska Mästerskapet up until 1925 and then not at all until 1930.
 The years 1982 through 1990 are also exceptions, the title was instead decided through play-offs during these years.
 The same was true for the years 1991 and 1992 when the title was decided through a continuation league called Mästerskapsserien.

 Historically, however, there is a big difference between the Allsvenskan winners before 1931 compared to the period between 1982 and 1992.
 As winning Allsvenskan in its earlier seasons was the optimal aim for the clubs, while as during the era of play-offs and Mästerskapsserien, the optimal goal wasn't to win Allsvenskan, but the play-offs or Mästerskapsserien.

 Competition format

 Since 2008 there are 16 clubs in Allsvenskan.
 During the course of a season (starting in late March and ending in early November) each club plays the others twice (home and away) for a total of 30 games.
 The two lowest placed teams at the end of the season are relegated to Superettan and the top two teams from Superettan are promoted in their place.
 The third lowest team in Allsvenskan plays a relegation/promotion play-off against the third placed team in Superettan.

-The winners of Allsvenskan qualify for the UEFA Champions League, the runner-up together with the third placed team in the table qualify for the UEFA Europa League as well as the team who wins the Svenska Cupen.
-In case the winner of the Cup has already qualified to Champions League or Europa League, the third Europa League spot is given to the team that finishes fourth in Allsvenskan.
+The winners of Allsvenskan qualify for the UEFA Champions League, the runner-up together with the third placed team in the table qualify for the UEFA Conference League.
+The Svenska Cupen winner qualifies for the UEFA Europa League.
+In case the winner of the cup has already qualified to Champions League or Conference League, the second Conference League spot is given to the team that finishes fourth in Allsvenskan.